cujojs/rest/README.md

 - MAJOR: Drop hard when.js dependency in favor of ES6 Promise API.
 See https://github.com/cujojs/when/blob/master/docs/es6-promise-shim.md to use when.js as an ES6 Promise polyfill.
 - Moved path token param replacement from the clients into the `rest/interceptor/params` interceptor, which is also deprecated.
 The behavior will no longer be applied automatically in the client.
 Using the `rest/interceptor/template` interceptor is far more powerful and preferred.
 - Fixed an issue preventing uri template exploded values from expanding correctly.
-- Update tested browsers.
-Removing Safari 5 and iOS 4.3 (no longer supported by SauceLabs).
-Adding Firefox 38 ESR and Andriod 5.1.
+- Update tested environments:
+  - Android 5.1, 4.4 and 4.3
+  - Chrome latest
+  - Edge latest
+  - Firefox latest, 45 ESR, 38 ESR
+  - Node 0.10, 4, 6
+  - IE 11
+  - iOS 8 and 9
+  - Safari 8 and 9
 - include requested URL on response object
 - mime interceptor no longer sets Content-Type on requests without an entity